haskell-org/summer-of-haskell/content/faq.md

 ---

 ### Can I submit more than one proposal?
-We accept two proposals from each candidate maximum.
+We accept at most two proposals from each candidate.

 ---